linuxplayground/pico-56-games/docs/DESIGN.md

 The holes in the floor are what move giving the shifting floor appearance.
 From a software perspective, the game needs to calculate the new position of the hole on each floor, fill in the old hole and draw the new one on each game frame.

-## Player movement

-When the player jumps, the sprite is moved upwards at a few pixels each frame.
-The floors continue to shift during the jump animation and collision checks are done each time the player is in a new location.

 ## Holes